Andriy Melnyk (officer): Fascism

-Melnyk was not an ideologue of the OUN and didn't author works in the interwar period where he set out his views.
+Melnyk was not an ideologue of the OUN and did not author works in the interwar period where he set out his views.
 The Ideological and Political Commission of the 1939 Second Great Congress was headed by Mykola Stsiborskyi.
 Grzegorz Rossoliński-Liebe surmises that Melnyk "seems also to have been an adherent to fascism", referring to Stsiborskyi, Yevhen Onatsky, and Dmytro Dontsov to whom he also applies the designation.

 Historian Yuri Radchenko describes Melnyk as "one of the fascist leaders or right-wing radical leaders of Europe, leaders of fascist movements," up until 1945, noting that such a designation is a matter of preference among historians.
-Historian Marek Wojnar considers most of Melnyk's followers to instead fall into the 'radical right' classification in Stanley G. Payne's typology of authoritarian nationalist groups that divides them into fascism, radical right, and conservative authoritarian right.
-In Payne's typology, the 'radical right' generally wished to destroy the existing political system of liberalism and often deliberately blurred the distinction between themselves and fascism, though were less revolutionary relative to fascists.
+Historian Marek Wojnar considers most of Melnyk's followers to instead fall into the 'radical right' classification in Stanley G. Payne's categorisation of authoritarian nationalist groups that divides them into fascism, radical right, and conservative authoritarian right.

 Jews

 As one of the generals of the UNA during the Ukrainian independence war, Melnyk attempted to suppress the anti-Jewish pogroms.
-Though he notes that there are no records of him espousing an opinion on the subject, Radchenko argues that Melnyk's views on Jews underwent a radicalisation in the interwar period, likely against the background of the Schwartzbard trial.
+According to Radchenko, Melnyk became an antisemite later in his career.
+Radchenko suggests that his views on Jews may have undergone a radicalisation in the interwar period, likely against the background of the Schwartzbard trial, though he notes that there are no records of him espousing an opinion on the subject.
 Radchenko bases this on his belief that the antisemitic propaganda of the OUN-M in the early 1940s could not have been published without Melnyk's knowledge.

+Poles

+According to Timothy Snyder, the OUN-M were "in principle committed to the same ideas" as the OUN-B with regards to an ethnically homogenous state while historian Yuriy Shapoval cites Polish intelligence sources from 1927 to 1934 that characterise Melnyk as holding hostile views towards Poles.
+However, Snyder also asserts that the OUN-M didn't see the Volhynia massacres as feasible nor desirable while historians Yuri Radchenko and Andrii Usach note that individual Melnykite activists opposed the ethnic cleansing of Poles, suggesting that this may have been concentrated around Melnyk's second-in-command Oleh Olzhych.